-Prior period comparatives to earnings per share calculations have been adjusted to reflect the stock split.
+Comparative figures have been adjusted to reflect the stock split.

-At December 31, 2013 and 2012 there were no preferred shares issued and outstanding.
+At December 31, 2014 and 2013 there were no preferred shares issued and outstanding.

 The following are the names and municipalities of residence of the directors and officers of the Corporation, their positions and principal occupations within the past five years and the period during which each director has served as director of the Corporation.
 The bylaws of the Corporation provide that all of the directors hold office until the next annual meeting of shareholders or until their respective successor is elected.